-The Anderson-Negele D3 Differential Pressure and Level Transmitter may be used in applications where an analog output proportional to process pressure, hydrostatic head, or the volume or mass of a vessel's contents is needed for process or inventory control.
+The Anderson-Negele D3 Differential Pressure and Level Transmitter may be used in applications where an analog output proportional to process pressure, hydrostatic head, or the volume or mass of a vessel's contents is needed for process or inventory control .
 This unit utilizes an internal piezoelectric transducer and an RTD temperature element to measure the pressure and temperature of the internal actuating fluid.
 The mV signal of the transducer and resistance of the RTD are measured and converted to a compensated pressure value by way of the signal acquisition board in the stem.
-This signal is digitally communicated to the head where the signal is converted to industry standard 4...20mA and Hart 7.0 signals.
+This signal is digitally communicated to the head where the signal is converted to the industry standard 4...20mA signal.
 For relative sensors the back of the diaphragm is vented and the output is relative to the atmospheric conditions.
 In the case of the absolute sensors the measurement is relative to a theoretical perfect vacuum therefore the signal will vary with atmospheric conditions.

 The integral display and four button interface shows the process variable, a graphical representation of the output and allows reconfiguration of the unit including the configuration of tank geometry and product density.
-All parameters may also be accessed through Hart communication.